zeroknowledgediscovery/lsynth/README.md

 **MAP-alignment fidelity and dataset distance for synthetic tabular data**

 This package implements the one-sided MAP-alignment fidelity statistic introduced by Chattopadhyay *et al.* and described in the manuscript “How Good Is Your Synthetic Data?”.

+The package cleanly separates **synthetic data generation** from **evaluation**:

+* `generate_syndata(...)` produces synthetic tabular data using multiple generators.
+* `compute_upsilon(df, ...)` evaluates MAP-alignment fidelity on *any* external DataFrame.

-Fully compatible with extrnally generated synthetic data.
-This tool is primarily aimed for evaluation of generated synthetic data, although generators are also included.
+The library is fully compatible with externally generated synthetic data and is primarily aimed at **evaluation**, although several reference generators are included.

-The core idea:
+---

+## Core Idea

-> For a synthetic record to be realistic, each coordinate should agree
-> with the conditional MAP prediction inferred from real data.
+For a synthetic record to be realistic, each coordinate should agree with the conditional MAP prediction inferred from real data.

-Formally, for a data record x and coordinate i:
+For a data record `x` and coordinate `i`:

 ```
 υ(x, i) = φ_i(x_i | x_{-i}) / max_y φ_i(y | x_{-i})